MetteHejberg/Lang_assignment4/README.md

   - Save the classification report to a text file

 ## 2. Methods
+This repository contains two scripts that performs classification of threat vs. non-threat language in posts from posts on the internet.

 Labels in the classification report:
 - Non-threat = 0